ppforest2 v0.1.0

 Composing strategies

-Once you have a new strategy, compose it into a TrainingSpec:
+Once you have a new strategy, compose it into a TrainingSpec via the builder:

 // Train via the unified entry point: